-• Communication between School Board and Superintendent with Priority Team and Grade Level Teams

-• Organize and facilitate meetings with Grade Level Team, Leadership Team, and

-- Lead Priority Team

-- Lead curriculum and instruction efforts

-- Day-to-day administrative responsibilities

-- Point person for school

-- Authority to make quick decisions that will be then be reviewed by the

-Superintendent

-• Leadership presence in school (i.e. plenty of time in the halls and classrooms)

-• Ensure all staff and students are following school wide expectations, protocols, and rules

-Appeal of an assistant principal, teacher, athletic director/coach decision
+- Communication between School Board and Superintendent with Priority Team and Grade Level Teams - Organize and facilitate meetings with Grade Level Team, Leadership Team, and Staff - Assist Priority Team - Lead curriculum and instruction efforts - Day-to-day administrative responsibilities - Point person for school - Authority to make quick decisions that will be then be reviewed by the Superintendent - Leadership presence in school (i.e. plenty of time in the halls and classrooms) - Ensure all staff and students are following school wide expectations, protocols, and rules - Appeal of a teacher, athletic director/coach decision

-TRANSPORTING STUDENT TO AND FROM SCHOOL
+TRANSPORTING STUDENTS TO AND FROM SCHOOL

-Drop-Off Guidelines
+Drop-Off Guidelines:

-- Playground supervision begins at 7:40 am. - On good weather days, elementary school students should be dropped off in front of the playground.
+- Students who arrive on the first morning bus and who depart on the second afternoon bus will have supervision in the playground area. - Parents may drop off students anytime after 7:40, when regular playground supervision begins.
+At 7:40, middle and high school students will move indoors. - On good weather days, elementary school students should be dropped off in front of the playground.
 Middle and high school students should be dropped off in front of the entrance to the school building. - On bad weather days, all students should be dropped off in front of the entrance to the school building.